There are 41,900 YouTube channels with over 1 million subscribers in 2023. We can estimate this based on publicly available data.

 Note: YouTube channels above 1 million subscribers often grow rapidly, so a single popular channel can quickly become an out-of-date source of information if only 1-2 weeks go by; they may have gained tens of thousands of subscribers by then.
 That’s why it’s important to check a channel that just recently crossed the 1M subscriber milestone.

 We've done this every 3 months, once per quarter, for the past few years; I just set a simple calendar reminder and grab the latest number of channels with over 1M subscribers.
-That’s how we've been able to collect a range of this data.
+Like most YouTube statistics, this number is a bit of a moving target.
+The platform is always growing.
+Keeping tabs on this number over time is how we've been able to collect a range of this data.
 I was honestly surprised how many channels have over 1M subscribers—congrats to those who have grown to this significant number.

 But, that's not all!
 There are lots of other questions we can answer with publicly available data like the above.
 Let's explore even more.